FNNDSC/ChRIS_store/README.md

 ![License][license-badge]
 ![Last Commit][last-commit-badge]

-Back end for the ChRIS store.
+Backend for the ChRIS store.
 This is a Django-PostgreSQL project that houses descriptions of ChRIS plugin-apps and workflows for registering to a ChRIS CUBE instance.

 ## ChRIS store development, testing and deployment